 As part of a strategic initiative to increase enrollment from the current 8,000 students to 12,000, this new facility will improve the University’s ability to attract students and improve matriculation rates among those that visit campus.
 Recently constructed facility improvements including new student housing, an expansion and renovation to the student recreation center, and an expansion to the renowned student design center have received high praise from students; however, their location across US Highway 63 makes them too remote for campus tours.
-In addition, campus recruiting and on-boarding events occur primarily in three separate facilities on campus: Parker Hall, Havener Center, and Leach Theater.
+In addition, campus recruiting and on-boarding events occur primarily in three separate facilities on campus: Norwood Hall, Havener Center, and Leach Theater.

 The first impressions of the campus must be welcoming and memorable.
 Much of the exciting work happening at S&T occurs inside its facilities.
 Prospective students need to be able to better imagine their academic and social lives at S&T and how they will be a part of the S&T community.
 In order to attract more of its undergraduate students to remain at S&T for graduate studies, the graduate student experience needs to be more compelling and attractive from the academic/research side and the experiential side.
 Attracting international students to campus will also be important, especially to meet the graduate/post-doc level enrollment goals.
 They too should feel a sense of welcome on campus.
 Campus resources should be easy to access and basic services (global foods, housing, recreation and transit options) should be convenient and proximate to campus.

 In support of Missouri University of Science and Technology’s North Star Initiative, the Welcome Center will provide an iconic and vibrant destination to greet and orient a diverse range of prospective students to the campus.
 In partnership with the Student Innovation Center, the proposed warm and tactile facility will anchor the new Arrival District and celebrate a forward-looking message of Missouri S&T’s programs, students and accomplishments in inspiring presentation spaces and immersive galleries.